2000 Democratic National Convention: Gray Davis

 Governor of California Gray Davis delivered remarks on both the first and third days of the convention.

 His first speech was a welcoming speech on behalf of the host state of the convention.
 In it, he harkened back to the 1960 Democratic National Convention held in Los Angeles 40 years earlier, which nominated John F. Kennedy for president, and declared, "we remain the new frontier President Kennedy envisioned here.
 And our party still embodies the spirit of service and duty he called to life.".
 He highlighted a number of values and issues that he argued were promoted by Democratic Party.

 Chris Dodd

 Harold Ford Jr.

 The keynote speaker of the convention was Congressman Harold Ford Jr. of Tennessee.
 Ford spoke on the second night of the convention.

 Ford, who, at 30, was at the time the youngest member of Congress, directed his speech towards younger voters, saying, "I also stand here representing a new generation, a generation committed to those ideals and inspired by an unshakable confidence in our future."

 Dick Gephardt

 Minority leader of the United States House of Representatives Dick Gephardt of Missouri spoke on the convention's third night.
-In his speech, he criticized the Republican majority in both chambers of the United States Congress for.
+In his speech, he criticized the Republican majority in both chambers of the United States Congress.
 He characterized them as unwilling to pass a patients' bill of rights, a Medicare prescription benefit, campaign reform, and gun safety measures.